guoPhineas/SwiftUIRequest/README.md

 `@Requestable` is similar to `@Request`, but it does not automatically start a request during initialization.
 Call `request(with:)` to trigger a request.

+If you need per-request headers (e.g. dynamic auth tokens), call `request(headers:body:)`.
+When `headers` is non-empty, it replaces all configured headers for that request only (including any headers coming from presets/configuration/`ResponseModel`).
+It does not mutate the wrapper's configured headers.

 ### JSON body (`Encodable`)

 ```swift